 Best for: Family meals | Type: Electronic | Size (WDH): 32 x 32 x 33cm | Capacity: 6L | RRP: £100.00

 If you’re a traditional family who gathers around the table for some good old-fashioned home cooking, then the Instant Pot Duo 7-in-1 Electric Pressure Cooker is a must-have for your kitchen.
-This pressure cooker can also be used as a rice cooker, slow cooker, yoghurt maker, steamer and much more.
+This multi-tasking marvel, easily our best pressure cooker for families, can also be used as a rice cooker, slow cooker, yoghurt maker, steamer and much more.
 You’ll never be stuck for what to eat when you’ve got this handy gadget on your kitchen counter.
 We know how hectic being the head of a big household can be, but with the safety features and easy to use interface, you’ll get the chance to sit back and relax while the dinner’s cooking or delegate to other family members.

 2. Tower Sure Touch Pressure Cooker